Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 ```
 {SUBPROJECT_SUFFIX}_offset{DATA_SEPARATION}_optim{OPTIMIZATION_TARGET}_{EXP_PHASE}
 ```
-inside which the following four folders will be created.
+inside of which the following four folders will be created.
 - Optuna_databases: Optuna .db file is stored here.
 - TensorBoard_events: TensorBard event files are saved here.
-- checkpoints: trained parameters are saved as .py files, when the best optimation target value is updated.
+- checkpoints: trained parameters are saved as .py files when the best optimation target value is updated.
 - stdout_logs: standard output strings are saved as .log files.

 The plot below shows an example image saved in a TensorBoard event file.
 Note that you can avoid saving figures by setting IS_SAVE_FIGURE=False.